dabit3/aws-amplify-workshop-react/README.md

 export default withAuthenticator(App, { includeGreetings: true })
 ```

+#### Challenge

+Refactor the above component to use `useReducer` instead of `useState` to add an additional `loading` parameter to the intial state to indicate that the app is fetching and loading when launched.

 ## Working with Storage

 To add storage, we can use the following command: